mamangumar/unlightened-game/README.md

 # unlightened-game
-point and click endless run simple game
+point and click endless run simple SFML-C++ based game
-SFML-C++ based game

 simple logic used for game-making using vector for candle class to implements increasing objects

+art created by : @fasellarachel(Instagram)
-art belongs to : @(Instagram)
+musics belong to :
-music are sourced from :
 1.
 2.
 3.